Skip to navigation

 The view over Kakadu from Ubir

-1 But not as amusing as what happened to me on my last night in Kakadu, when I torchlit my way through the night to make use of the A$5 ablutions.
+1 A funny thing happened to me in Merl on my last night in Kakadu, as I torchlit my way through the night to make use of the A$5 ablutions.
 There I was, minding my own business, a sitting target for all the mozzies who'd discovered that the toilet was a perfect spot for target practice, when I spotted an odd shape sticking out of the top of the door.
 Closer inspection showed it to be a lizard that I'd accidentally trapped, so I opened the door, let him go and went back to the job in hand.
 The next thing I knew a huge beetle was wandering around my feet, trying to climb up to join me, so I finished off and headed off back into the night.
 The lizard and beetle weren't a drama, but as I walked back, this huge bird – well, I couldn't see it, but it sounded huge – swooped down from the trees, right past my head, squawking as it went.
 Now that did scare the shit out of me... good job I'd just done what I'd done, if you catch my drift.